The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Character: Rigid, structured, sharp edges.
 Leather stitched with edges outward, then top-stitched.
 Maintains shape independently.

-Availability: Kelly Sellier is more common than Retourne.
-All Mini Kellys are Sellier.
-Birkin Sellier is rare.
+Availability: Kelly Sellier is standard.
+All Mini Kelly IIs are Sellier.
+Birkin Sellier is rare and warrants authentication scrutiny.

 Retourne Construction

 Character: Soft, relaxed, rounded edges.
-Leather stitched inside-out, then turned (retourné = returned).
+Leather stitched inside-out, then turned.
 Slouches gently when set down.

 Lifestyle: Daily use, travel, casual elegance.
 Function over formality.

 Availability: Standard Birkin is Retourne.
-Kelly Retourne is less common but increasingly available.
+Kelly Retourne is less common than Sellier but increasingly available.

 Hardware: The Fifth Design Element